-The protocol STAR (STAndaRdized coralligenous evaluation procedure) (Piazzi et al., 2019a) has been proposed for monitoring the condition of coralligenous reefs to obtain information about most of the descriptors used by the different ecological indices adopted to date on coralligenous reefs, through a single sampling effort and data analysis.
+53.54.
+The protocol STAR (STAndaRdized\coralligenous evaluation procedure) (Piazzi et al., 2019a) has been proposed for monitoring the ecological status of coralligenous reefs to obtain information about most of the descriptors used by the different ecological indices adopted to date on coralligenous reefs, through a single sampling effort and data analysis.

+54.55.
 Monitoring plans should first distinguish between the two major bathymetrical ranges where coralligenous reefs develop, i.e. the shallow and the deep reefs, within and deeper than about 40 m depth respectively (UNEP/MAP-RAC/SPA, 2008).
-In fact, shallow and deep coralligenous habitats can show different structure of assemblages, and they are usually subject to different types of anthropogenic pressures.
-Shallow reefs can be effectively surveyed by scuba diving, allowing obtaining information about descriptors that cannot be evaluated or measured through any other instrumental methods (Gatti et al., 2012, 2015a).
+In fact, shallow and deep coralligenous

+55.56.
 Season: coralligenous assemblages comprise mostly organisms with long life cycles that are subjected to less evident seasonal changes (mainly in water temperature) than shallower assemblages.
 In contrast, several temporal changes throughout the year have been observed for macroalgal assemblages, and some seasonal erect algae and filamentous species constituting turfs decrease in cover during the cold season.
-In addition, coralligenous assemblages are often subjected to the invasion of alien macroalgae and most of the invasive macroalgae display seasonal dynamics, thus contributing to modifying the structure of coralligenous assemblages.
-The most widespread invasive species on coralligenous reefs are the turf-forming Rhodophyta Womersleyella setacea and the Chlorophyta Caulerpa cylindracea.
+In addition, coralligenous assemblages are often subjected to the invasion of alien macroalgae and most of the invasive macroalgae display seasonal dynamics, thus contributing to modify the structure of coralligenous assemblages.
+The most widespread invasive species on coralligenous reefs are the turf-forming Rhodophyta Womersleyella\setacea and the Chlorophyta Caulerpa cylindracea.
 These two species reach their highest abundance between the end of summer and autumn.
 The seasonal dynamics of native and invasive macroalgae thus suggest planning monitoring activities between April and June, and no more that once per year.

+56.57.
 Depth and slope: the depth range where coralligenous reefs can develop changes with latitude and characteristics of the water.
 Moreover, different kind of assemblages may develop within the depth range of shallow coralligenous reefs.
 The slope of the rocky substrate is also important to determine the structure of coralligenous assemblages.
-In order to define a standardised sampling procedure suitable to collect comparable data, the range of sampling depth and substrate inclination must be fixed.
+In order to define a standardized sampling procedure suitable to collect comparable data, the range of sampling depth and substrate inclination must be fixed.
 In this context, a depth of around 35 m on a vertical substrate (i.e., slope 85-90°) can be considered as optimal to ensure the presence of coralligenous assemblages in most of the Mediterranean Sea, including the southern areas in oligotrophic waters.
 Vertical rocky substrates at about 35 m depth can also be easily found near the coast, which is in the zone mostly subjected to anthropogenic impacts.

+57.58.
 Sampling design, sampling surface and number of replicates: Coralligenous assemblages show a homogeneous structure when subjected to similar environmental conditions, at least within the same geographic area.
 They are thus characterised by low variability at spatial scales between hundreds of metres to kilometres, while variability at smaller spatial scales (from metres to tens of metres) is usually high (Abbiati et al., 2009; Ferdeghini et al., 2000; Piazzi et al., 2016).
 These findings suggest planning sampling designs focusing on high replication at small scales (i.e., tens of metres), whereas intermediate or large scales (i.e. hundreds of metres to kilometres respectively) will require fewer replicates.